jamesmeyer1/EKSKube2IAM/README.md

 ## Step 7: Create IAM Policy for Nodes:
 IAM roles

-The Kuberentes workers need permissions to assume a role.
-The ClouFormation stack create a role like the one below.
-It will assume the role you assign the Kubernetes Pod.
+You need to create a policy and role for the Pod to use.
+Create a policy like the one below and then create a role with the trust below.
 ```
 {
   "Version": "2012-10-17",